Sinodun/draft-RFC7626-bis/draft-bortzmeyer-dprive-RFC7626-bis.md

    DNS query (and often several).
 Its use has many privacy implications and this is an attempt at a comprehensive and accurate list.

    Let us begin with a simplified reminder of how the DNS works.
-(See also [DNS-TERMS].)
-A client, the stub resolver, issues a DNS query to a server, called the recursive resolver (also called caching resolver or full resolver or recursive name server).
+(See also [@?I-D.ietf-dnsop-terminology-bis]) A client, the stub resolver, issues a DNS query to a server, called the recursive resolver (also called caching resolver or full resolver or recursive name server).
 Let's use the query "What are the AAAA records for www.example.com?" as an example.
 AAAA is the QTYPE (Query Type), and www.example.com is the QNAME (Query Name).
 (The description that follows assumes a cold cache, for instance, because the server just started.)
 The recursive resolver will first query the root name servers.
 In most cases, the root name servers will send a referral.
 In this example, the referral will be to the .com name servers.
 The resolver repeats the query to one of the .com name servers.
 The .com name servers, in turn, will refer to the example.com name servers.
 The example.com name server will then return the answer.
 The root name servers, the name servers of .com, and the name servers of example.com are called authoritative name servers.
 It is important, when analyzing the privacy issues, to remember that the question asked to all these name servers is always the original question, not a derived question.
 The question sent to the root name servers is "What are the AAAA records for www.example.com?", not "What are the name servers of .com?".
 By repeating the full question, instead of just the relevant part of the question to the next in line, the DNS provides more information than necessary to the name server.

    Because DNS relies on caching heavily, the algorithm described just above is actually a bit more complicated, and not all questions are